flybywiresim/docs/docs/simbridge/install-configure/installation.md

 ### Manual Clean Install

-If you would like to manually perform a clean install you first have to delete the `flybywire-externaltools-simbridge` folder from your community folder.
+If you would like to manually perform a clean install you first have to delete the `flybywire-externaltools-simbridge` folder from your community folder and the resources folder located in your Documents folder.
+See [Resources](https://docs.flybywiresim.com/simbridge/install-configure/installation/#resources-folder)

 We also store additional information related to the tool in a separate directory, which is built when you load the tool.
 You also need to delete the folder.